ozkary/ozkary.github.io/_posts/2023/2023-04-08-data-engineering-process-fundamentals-discovery-exercise.md

 ## How to Run it!

-With an understanding of the code and tools, let's now actually run the process.
+With an understanding of the code and tools, let's run the process.

 ### Requirements